mnot/I-D/json-home/draft.md

 Resource Objects MUST have exactly one of the "href" and "href-vars" properties.

 In both forms, the links that "href" and "href-template" refer to are URI-references {{RFC3986}}
-whose base URI is that of the JSON Home Document itself.
+whose base URI is that of the API Home Document itself.

 Resource Objects MAY also have a "hints" property, whose value is an object that uses named Resource Hints (see {{resource_hints}}) as its properties.